ArbaazPatwari/CO550-RP-Movies/README.md

-# CO550-RP-Movies
+# CO550 Razor Pages Movies (logbook 3)
- Code for WebApps Razor Pages Movies
+ Code for the logbook 3 exercise Movies (Task 1) using Razor Pages.